 We cannot commercialize a product until the appropriate regulatory authorities have reviewed and approved the product candidate.
 The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable, typically takes many years following the commencement of clinical studies and depends upon numerous factors, including the type and complexity of the product candidates involved.
-Regulatory authorities have substantial discretion in the approval process and may refuse to accept an application for review, or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
+Regulatory authorities have substantial discretion in the approval process and may refuse to accept an application for review or may decide that our data are insufficient for approval and require additional nonclinical, clinical, or other information (e.g., product quality data or manufacturing controls).
 We have not requested or obtained regulatory approval for any product candidate, and it is possible that none of our existing product candidates or any product candidates we may seek to develop in the future will ever obtain regulatory approval.